-Option-GCSE Digital Technology
+GCSE Digital Technology

-Pupils will complete this GCSE in Years 10/11 All external exams are sat in summer of Year 11
+Pupils will complete this GCSE in Years 10/11 All external exams are sat in summer of Year 11 Exam board: WJEC Specification Code: 3540QS

-The WJEC GCSE qualification in Digital Technology is a broad-based qualification that will allow you to build on the digital skills, knowledge and understanding that is used both in your school and everyday life.
-The qualification will allow you to develop your understanding of the range of digital technology systems at use in our connected and globalised society.
-It will also allow you to explore the ever-evolving nature of digital technology systems and how these systems can be used productively, creatively and safely.
+The WJEC GCSE qualification in Digital Technology offers a unique opportunity in the curriculum for pupils to build on the digital skills, knowledge and understanding that is used both in school and everyday lives.
+The qualification will allow pupils to develop their understanding of the range of digital technology systems at use in our connected and globalized society.
+It will also allow pupils to explore the everevolving nature of digital technology systems and how these systems can be used productively, creatively and safely.